Climdyn/LayerCake/README.md

 ## General Information

-LayerCake is framework to design systems of partial differential equations (PDEs), and convert them to ordinary differential equations (ODEs) via Galerkin-type expansions.
+LayerCake is framework to design models based on systems of partial differential equations (PDEs), and convert them to ordinary differential equations (ODEs) via Galerkin-type expansions.

 LayerCake allows you to construct systems of PDEs, and to specify coordinate systems and basis functions to compute